Editor's Note: This article originally ran on LDS Living in August 2018.

 Church member Bob Wilke was no doubt surprised when he ran into Muhammad Ali in a Dallas airport, but he didn’t let this boxing legend intimidate him.
 After a friendly discussion, Wilke handed Ali a personalized copy of the Book of Mormon.
 Ali returned the favor by giving Wilke an autographed “What is Islam” pamphlet, adding, “I’ll read your book if you’ll read mine” (Brother Paul’s Mormon Bathroom Reader, Paul B. Skousen, 2005).

-After receiving backstage passes to a Kelly Clarkson concert in March 2006, Morgan Jones was ecstatic as she began brainstorming what she could give her music idol during their meet and greet.
+After receiving backstage passes to a Kelly Clarkson concert in March 2006, All In podcast host Morgan Jones Pearson was ecstatic as she began brainstorming what she could give her music idol during their meet and greet.

 “What do you give someone who could literally buy anything they wanted?” she wondered.

-But one of the most touching parts of this exchange came after Jones met with Clarkson.
-Another fan she had met in line came up to Jones, tears streaming down her face.
-“I’m a Latter-day Saint,” she told Jones.
+But one of the most touching parts of this exchange came after Pearson met with Clarkson.
+Another fan she had met in line came up to Pearson, tears streaming down her face.
+“I’m a Latter-day Saint,” she told Pearson.
 “I never would’ve thought to give her [a Book of Mormon], but thank you.”

 When Alex Boye received a copy of the Book of Mormon from his ward mission leader along with a challenge to give the book away during the week, he never imagined fulfilling this duty could create national headlines.